Lianela/Project_Alyssa/README.md

 For now, the bot is totally functional, but the complex system needs to be improved and pushed to the limit.

+### Something funny happened here, the bot was able to change itself some temperature and max tokens, so this could lead a potential issue but at same time it's reaching great capabilities lmao

 ✦•······················•✦•······················•✦

 # ── ⟢ ・⸝⸝ Next: